-If someone is abusive mentally, psychologically, physically, emotionally, spiritually, sexually, financially, then narcissist or not, abuse is abuse, no excuse, understanding narcissism helps us learn what we’ve been through and what behaviours are red flags it’s never to excuse another’s the mistreatment of you or those around you.
+If someone is abusive mentally, psychologically, physically, emotionally, spiritually, sexually, or financially, then narcissist or not, abuse is abuse, no excuse.
+Understanding narcissism helps us learn what we’ve been through and what behaviours are red flags.
+It’s never to excuse another’s mistreatment of you or those around you.

 The narcissist’s behaviour is their responsibility not yours.